brandeis-kb/brandeis-cosi12b2-spring2023/week01/LECTURE02.md

 ### Important Dates

+* Please join Slack - we will be using this for discussions
-Recitation starts next Tuesday, Jan 24th.
+* Recitation starts next Tuesday, Jan 24th.

 ### Topics